TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 }
 ```

-How easy was that?
-Again, the code above populates the buffer 1024 samples of audio.
-But this time, we added a second sample.
-We also made sure to scale the sample back down to the $[-1, 1]$ range by multiplying each sample by 0.5.
+Again, the code above populates the buffer with 1024 samples of audio.
+But this time, we introduced a second frequency `freq2` and added a second sample to the buffer.
+We also made sure to scale the resulting sample back down to the $[-1, 1]$ range by multiplying each sample by 0.5.

-Let’s try it out!
-Don’t worry if you lack the luxury of an embedded system with DACs and speakers.
-Additive synthesis can be demonstrated with tools localised on your computer.
-We can do it with some help from [Audacity](https://www.audacityteam.org/):
+We can see additive synthesis in action with some help from [Audacity](https://www.audacityteam.org/).

 - Let’s start off with one tone.
     - Generate a 440Hz tone (Generate > Tone… > Sine).